VPC Peering on AWS¶

 - AWS VPC CIDR

 AWS VPC CIDR block or subset.
-This must not overlap with your Confluent Cloud CIDR block or any other network peering connection VPC CIDR.
+This must be from the supported CIDR blocks as mentioned above and must not overlap with your Confluent Cloud CIDR block or any other network peering connection VPC CIDR.

 When the connection status is “Inactive” in the Confluent Cloud Console, navigate to the Amazon VPC Console and accept the peering request.
 You have seven days to accept the request before it expires.
 For more information on accepting peering connections, see the AWS documentation.